 Pikes Peak AdAmAn Club Fireworks

 If you want to get into the festive mood, enjoy holiday light displays across the city.
 You can go skating in Acacia Park.
 Glide under the Christmas lights and stars while listening to holiday tunes in the heart of Colorado Springs.
-Closer to the Broadmoor Resort, you can enjoy the special program at Cheyenne Mountain Zoo—Electric Safari, which runs through January 1, 2021.
+Closer to the Broadmoor Resort, you can enjoy the special program at Cheyenne Mountain Zoo—Electric Safari, which runs through early January.
 The only mountain zoo in the US features 85 light sculptures, large bonfires, indoor animal exhibits, and wonderful light displays.

 New Year in Colorado Springs promises an excellent mix of parties, fine dining, spectacular fireworks, and scenic views over the Rockies.
-Celebrate the last night of the year safely and welcome 2021 in Colorado Springs.
+Feel free to book a stay and spend the last night of the year with comfort in Colorado Springs.